gURLmeetsCode/greenhouse_customer_support/README.md

 # Customer Support Page

-## Technical Objective:
+## Technical Objective

-Build a small application using AJAX call to specified website.
-Use the fetched data to populate a table with drag and drop functionality.
+Build a new Customer Support marketing page from the design package provided.

 ## Built With